infoskillstechnology/responsive_screen_utils/README.md

 The height can also use setWidth to ensure that it is not deformed(when you want a square)

-The setHeight method is mainly to adapt to the height, which is used when you want to control the height of a screen on the UI to be the same as the actual display.
+The `setHeight` method (or `.h` extension) is mainly to adapt to the height.
+This is useful when you want a UI element to occupy a specific proportion of the screen height, regardless of the width.

-Generally speaking, 50.w!=50.h.
+Generally speaking, `50.w` might not be equal to `50.h` in terms of actual pixel values if the screen aspect ratio is different from your design's aspect ratio.
+Use `.r` for elements that need to scale uniformly (e.g., circles, squares that must remain square).

 ```dart
 //for example: